What are folk and traditional arts?

-Folk and Traditional Arts are defined as those artistic traditions characteristic of specific ethnic, religious, linguistic, occupational, or regional groups.
-These arts are shaped and shared within families, neighborhoods, and communities.
-They are passed down from one generation to another and learned through ongoing participation in community-based activities, and through observation, practice or apprenticeships with elders and masters rather than through classes, books or other means of institutional instruction.
+Folk and traditional arts are creative practices shared by specific ethnic, linguistic, occupational, religious, and regional groups.
+These arts are shaped within families, neighborhoods, and communities and passed down from one generation to the next.
+They are learned through participation in community-based activities, through observation and practice, or through apprenticeships with elders and masters.

 Folk and traditional arts are part of a larger system known as folklife.
 Folklife is the term used to describe all the customs and practices that a group shares, which have been passed down or have risen up through demonstration, observation and word of mouth.
 Customs like what to eat, how to celebrate, what stories to tell, or what will heal an ailment.
 The word ‘folklife’ was coined by a celebrated folklorist from right here in Schuylkill County, Dr. Don Yoder!